UPDATED OCT 24, 2019

-Adventure’s calling, friends.
-And while your neighbor may have that sweet above-ground pool, nothing says summer like piling in the car for a road trip to a secret swimming hole.
-Rope swings, cliff jumps, and even natural water slides (move over, Sandcastle), these local swimming holes will give you the thrill you want and the cool you need.
+With rope swings, cliff jumps, and even natural water slides, these local swimming holes will give you the thrill you want and the cool you need.
+Adventure is calling, friends!

 Now, you wouldn’t want to confuse Blue Hole with Blue Hole.
 Who would do that?
-This particular Blue Hole is in Dunbar, PA.
+This particular Blue Hole is in Dunbar, PA, a little over an hour from the city.
 And while not particularly blue, it is one of the best swimming holes for miles around.
 Here, your crew can lounge around the pool, bob up and down in the water, or recline on the natural waterfall that feeds it.
-Dunbar, PA – 1 hour, 10 minutes away.

 Rock Falls is the wading pool of swimming holes.
 This Slippery Rock favorite…is basically a bunch of slippery rocks.
 A low waterfall cascades water over smooth rock structures – perfect for sunning yourself or sliding down into the shallow pool.
 Plus, there’s a pond for swimming and fishing a short walk away.
-Blow up your water wings and float all day at this ideal summer hangout.
-Slippery Rock, PA – 1 hour away
+Blow up your water wings and float all day at this ideal summer hangout only an hour away from Pittsburgh.

 Okay, okay.
 We can read.
 “No Wading” in the Point State Park Fountain.
 But that hasn’t stopped thousands of Pittsburghers from splashing around on a 90-degree day.
 Maybe you can just dip a toe…